metacpan/metacpan-cpan-extracted/distros/R/Redis-Cluster-Fast/README.md

 Redis::Cluster::Fast is like [Redis::Fast](https://github.com/shogo82148/Redis-Fast) but support Redis Cluster by [hiredis-cluster](https://github.com/Nordix/hiredis-cluster).

-Require Redis 6 or higher to support [RESP3](https://github.com/antirez/RESP3/blob/master/spec.md).

-To build this module you need at least autoconf, automake, libtool, patch, pkg-config are installed on your system.
+To build this module you need at least autoconf, automake, libtool, pkg-config are installed on your system.

+Recommend Redis 6 or higher.

+Since Redis 6, it supports new version of Redis serialization protocol, [RESP3](https://github.com/antirez/RESP3/blob/master/spec.md).
+This client start to connect using RESP2 and currently it has no option to upgrade all connections to RESP3.

 ## MICROBENCHMARK